Analysis | How the U.S. Mail Became a Presidential Campaign Issue

 3. What’s happening inside the postal service?

-It’s undergoing a shakeup under a new postmaster general, Louis DeJoy, a North Carolina businessman and major donor to the Republican Party whom Trump appointed in May.
+It’s been undergoing a shakeup under a new postmaster general, Louis DeJoy, a North Carolina businessman and major donor to the Republican Party whom Trump appointed in May.
 In July, citing a need to cut costs, DeJoy instructed employees to leave mail at distribution centers if the alternative is delaying deliveries on a given day.
 On Aug.
 7, according to the Washington Post, DeJoy introduced a new organization chart that reassigned or displaced 23 postal executives, among them the two top executives overseeing day-to-day operations.
 Representative Gerald Connolly, a Virginia Democrat who leads the House’s subcommittee on postal oversight, called the reorganization “deliberate sabotage to disrupt mail service on the eve of the election -- an election that hinges on mail-in ballots.”
-DeJoy said in a memo that he wanted to “realign the organization to provide greater focus on the core aspects of our business and to give us a better chance for future success.”
 On Aug.
-14, the Postal Service announced a temporary rate hike on commercial packages, from Oct.
-18 through Dec.
-27, anticipating a spike in demand from e-commerce shipments due to the pandemic and during the holiday season.
+18, DeJoy announced the suspension of changes to mail service, to “avoid even the appearance of any impact on election mail.”

 4. Why are costs an issue?